Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 1st practice what you preach
 5 Harsh Truths for Success from Linus Torvalds https://medium.com/codex/5-harsh-truths-from-linus-torvalds-406ab20cea02 5 regrets of dying
+6 What’s (brand) = what we stand for, what we believe in, what people we seek to engage, what distinguishes us, what we offer, what we say and show https://hbr.org/2014/06/start-ups-need-a-minimum-viable-brand
 80/20 rule (Pareto)
 a wisdom for left may not be valid for right
 AAA TODO https://flinkliv.com/